preaction/ETL-Yertl/index.markdown

 ---
 author: preaction
-title: Yertl -- The ETL with a Shell
+title: Yertl -- ETL with a Shell
 ---

+# Yertl - ETL with a Shell

+Yertl is an ETL (Extract, Transform, Load) system for working with structured data with a command-line.

 ## Getting Started